ClibMouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 ## KQL implemented features
+# July XX, 2023
+## Bugfixes
+- Throw an exception when there is an attempt to `project-rename` the same column multiple times.
 # April XX, 2023
 ## Bugfixes
  - Corrected an issue with parse_url in which hostnames and port numbers were not correctly parsed.